Today I have a double whammy for you- one batch of cookie mixture baked two ways:

-The idea for the macaroons came from a post I’d seen on Oh she Glows a few months back, I then tweaked both the macaroon recipe and my own spritz cookie recipe so that they used the same ingredient base.
+The idea for the macaroons came from a post I’d seen on Oh She Glows website a few months back, I then tweaked both the macaroon recipe and my own spritz cookie recipe so that they used the same ingredient base.

 I love getting two very different cookies out of one mix- half the work for twice the fun!!